Bardo91/reckless/README.md

 How it works
 ============
 By low latency I mean that the time from calling the library and returning to the caller is as short as I could make it.
-The code generated at the call site consists of

-1. Pushing the arguments on a thread-local queue.
-This has the same cost as pushing the arguments on the stack for a normal function call.
+The code generated at the call site consists only of pushing the arguments on a shared, lockless queue.
+In the non-contended case this has roughly the same cost as a making a function call.
-2. Call to Boost.Lockless (NB: this is bundled with the library, not an external dependency) to register the write request on a shared lockless queue.

 The actual message formatting and writing is performed asynchronously by a separate thread.
 This removes or hides several costs:

 * No transition to the kernel at the call site.
 The kernel is an easily overlooked but important cost, not only because the transition costs